sukhdev22/johnpapa.github.io/_posts/2016-03-20-es5-es2015-typescript.md

 What is the difference between ES5, ES2015 (formerly known as ES6), and TypeScript?
 Which should we learn and use?

 First, let's create a foundation for our discussion for each of these.
-ES5 is a subset of ES2015.
-ES2015 is a subset of TypeScript.
-This simple relationship makes it easier to learn them progressively.
+TypeScript is a superset of JavaScript.
+ES2015 is the evolution of ES5.
+This relationship makes it easier to learn them progressively.

 ![ES5 to ES2015 to TypeScript](https://s3-us-west-2.amazonaws.com/johnpapa-blog-images/es5-es2015-ts.gif)